Thuylt185411/English/Cam12/Test2/Part1.md

 **Cambridge Meaning:** A result or effect of something, often negative.
 **Sentence:** The consequence of not addressing climate change is a decline in crop productivity.
 **Conversation:**
-A – What will happen if we don't act on this?
+A – What will happen if we don't act on this
 B – The consequence will be a significant loss in agricultural yields.

 ---